Skip to main content

 Police Officers

-Metro Transit police officers respond to and investigate all crimes that are reported on transit and at transit facilities throughout the eight-county region, and assist partner law enforcement agencies as needed.
-Police officers regularly ride transit and remotely monitor trains, stations and buses using real-time security cameras.
+Metro Transit police officers respond to and investigate all crimes reported on transit and at transit facilities throughout the region.
+They also work with and assist partner law enforcement agencies.
+In addition to patrolling vehicles, stations, and stops, police staff remotely monitor activity onboard trains, buses, and stations using a vast network of real-time security cameras.

 Learn more about becoming a Metro Transit Police Officer